Wolnościowcy: History

-The party was created in March 2023 by three MPs of the KORWiN party — Artur Dziambor, Jakub Kulesza and Dobromir Sośnierz.
-The three had a dispute with the party's leadership; however, Wolnościowcy initially remained in Confederation, becoming a member party of it and declaring itself to be "fourth leg" of the coalition.
-The reason for the conflict were the pro-Russian declarations of Janusz Korwin-Mikke.
+Initially, the party's name was Confederation – Pro-Polish Coalition (Konfederacja – Koalicja Propolska), and it was founded on 5 July 2019 by three MPs of the Confederation - Michał Wawer from the National Movement, as well as Marek Kułakowski and Tomasz Grabarczyk from KORWiN.
+On 8 March 2022, three MPs of the KORWiN party — Artur Dziambor, Jakub Kulesza and Dobromir Sośnierz, left KORWiN.
+The three had a dispute with the party's leadership; the reason for the conflict were the pro-Russian declarations of Janusz Korwin-Mikke.
 Dziambor, the leader of Wolnościowcy, declaring pro-Ukrainian views and stated: “We didn’t like the fact that we constantly had to deal mainly with commenting on the chairman’s comments.”

-In February 2023, the party left the Confederation, becoming an independent party.
+On 17 March 2022, the party was renamed from Confederation – Pro-Polish Coalition party to Wolnościowcy, and on 10 May, the party officially announced this change.
+Two weeks later, the party's program and logo were presented, and Artur Dziambor was announced as its president.
+Jakub Kulesza and Dobromir Sośnierz became vice-presidents of the group.
+Wolnościowcy initially remained in Confederation, becoming a member party of it and declaring itself to be "fourth leg" of the coalition.
+On 14 December 2022, Jakub Kulesza was dismissed from his position as chairman of the Confederation's parliamentary group.
+On 10 February 2023, Artur Dziambor was removed from Confederation.
+In reaction, Wolnościowcy left the Confederation, becoming an independent party.
+A day before, Tomasz Grabarczyk, the founder of Confederation - Pro-Polish Coalition from 2019, left Wolnościowcy to remain in KORWiN.

 Wolnościowcy accused the New Hope of rigging the Confederation primaries, alleging that they had an arrangement with other parties of the Confederation such as National Movement to have a guaranteed first place on the electoral lists of Confederation.
 They also argued that the format of the primaries, which required candidates to pay 2,500 PLN and voters 20 PLN to the party was "a form of selling places on the list", and that in effect, "all places have now been filled by Korwin-Mikke's cronies".
 After leaving, the party wanted to run independently in the election.
 Wolnościowcy stated their intention to "challenge the far-right", but also complained about their disadvantage, noting that while the Agreement and AGROunia appear in the polls, Wolnościowcy are not listed at all.
-They declared their willingness to join the list of Civic Coaliton or Poland 2050, citing the economically liberal views of these parties.
+They declared their willingness to join the list of Civic Coalition or Poland 2050, citing the economically liberal views of these parties.